aymanxdev/docker/README.md

 # Dcoker 🐬
 Useful commands to create docker containers and more.
-Star it for future refernce.
+Star it for future reference.

 Will be adding more here as I continue learning.